buda-base/owl-schema/lang-tags.md

 - `cmg-x-poppe` for Classical Mongolian using [Poppe](https://viaf.org/viaf/22157344)'s translitteration (the one used in his [Grammar](http://www.worldcat.org/oclc/888131043))
 - `cmg-x-poppe-simpl` same as previous but with simplifications (`č` -> `c`; `ǰ` -> `j`; `š` -> `sh`; `γ` -> `g`)

+#### Rare languages

+Some Burushaski titles appear from time to time in the Tibetan canon (see Derge Kangyur, vol. 97, p.
+86b, l.
+1).
+When written in Tibetan, they can be recorded with the tag `bsk-Tibt`.
+Zhangzhung language written in Tibetan script is `xzh-Tibt`.

 ## See also
 - [BIBFRAME Conventions](http://connect.ala.org/node/271553) and [this thread](https://listserv.loc.gov/cgi-bin/wa?A1=ind1712&L=BIBFRAME#7)
 - [SARIT Guidelines](http://sarit.indology.info/apps/sarit-pm/docs/encoding-guidelines-simple.html#The-xmlid-and-xmllang-attributes)